Darkness at Noon: The First Hearing

 The line "Nobody can rule guiltlessly", by Louis Antoine de Saint-Just, appears as the epigraph.
 The action begins with Rubashov's arrest in the middle of the night by two men from the secret police (in the USSR, this would be the NKVD).
 When they came for Rubashov they woke him from a recurring dream, a replay of the first time he was arrested by the Gestapo.
 One of the men is about Rubashov's age, the other is somewhat younger.
 The older man is formal and courteous, the younger is brutal.

 Imprisoned, Rubashov is at first relieved to be finished with the anxiety of dread during mass arrests.
 He is expecting to be kept in solitary confinement until he is shot.
 He begins to communicate with No. 402, the man in the adjacent cell, by using a tap code.
-Unlike Rubashov, No. 402 is not an intellectual, but rather a Tsarist army officer, who hates communists.
-Their relationship begins on a sour note as No. 402 expresses delight at Rubashov's political misfortune; however No. 402 has non-political urges too, and when he pleads for Rubashov to give him details about the last time he slept with a woman, once Rubashov does so No. 402 warms up to him.
+Unlike Rubashov, No. 402 is not an intellectual but rather a Tsarist army officer, who hates communists.
+Their relationship begins on a sour note as No. 402 expresses delight at Rubashov's political misfortune; however, No. 402 has non-political urges too, and he pleads for Rubashov to give him details about the last time he slept with a woman.
+Rubashov humours him and No. 402 warms up to his political rival.
 The two grow closer over time and exchange information about the prison and its inmates.

 Rubashov thinks of the Old Bolsheviks, Number One, and the Marxist interpretation of history.
-Throughout the novel Rubashov, Ivanov, and Gletkin speculate about historical processes and how individuals and groups are affected by them.
+Throughout the novel, Rubashov, Ivanov, and Gletkin speculate about historical processes and how individuals and groups are affected by them.
 Each hopes that, no matter how vile his actions may seem to their contemporaries, history will eventually absolve them.
 This is the faith that makes the abuses of the regime tolerable as the men consider the suffering of a few thousand, or a few million people against the happiness of future generations.
 They believe that gaining the socialist utopia, which they believe is possible, will cause the imposed suffering to be forgiven.